imalikov/pine_script_docs/source/concepts/Libraries.rst

 Note that:

-- This code won't compile because no "Point" library is published and it doesn't display anything.
+- This code won't compile because no "Point" library is published, and doesn't display anything.
 - ``userName`` would need to be replaced by the TradingView user name of the library's publisher.
 - We use the built-in ``new()`` method to create an object from the ``point`` UDT.
 - We prefix the reference to the library's ``point`` UDT with the ``pt`` alias defined in the `import <https://www.tradingview.com/pine-script-reference/v5/#op_import>`__ statement, just like we would when using a function from an imported library.

-UDTs used in a library **must** be exported if any of its exported functions uses a parameter or returns a result of that user-defined type.
+UDTs used in a library **must** be exported if any of its exported functions use a parameter or returns a result of that user-defined type.

-When a library only makes internal use of a UDT, it does not have to be exported.
+When a library only uses a UDT internally, it does not have to be exported.
 The following library uses the ``point`` UDT internally, but only its ``drawPivotLabel()`` function is exported, which does not use a parameter nor return a result of ``point`` type:

 ::